Children and Youth

 Turning Tides (12-14 years): Youth in this group are aided in their efforts to make sense of what religion is and what value it may or may not have for them.
 We emphasize understanding the ways in which mythologies and histories, value systems and practices, and spiritually-informed ways of knowing can come together in religion to shape personal experience, social integrity, and public morality.
 Historical, sociological, and global awareness and anthropologically-informed views are cultivated in order to help children evaluate their sense of participation in religious communities.
 As appropriate, the youth in this program may also join our Teens group on some field trips.
 We also explore the personal value of our Six Sources.
 Participation in the Turning Tides group may culminate in the Coming of Age program.

 Teens (14-18 years): Youth in this group have available to them a threefold program meant to help them understand the practical realities of religious life, cosmopolitan character, and loving community in situated contexts.
 Children may work with adult mentors to learn to support Sunday Services, as well as other special occasions.
 This includes learning technical skills and critical thinking around media in support of our growing virtual community.
 We consider an ability to engage the contemporary media ecology in critical and responsible ways vital to any character and identity formation process for youth.
-Additionally, youth are provided with weekly opportunities after Sunday Service to learn about the various religious communities and rich religious history of Southern California—especially Los Angeles County.
-Youth will have ample opportunities to explore religious life in the Los Angeles area through field trips to visit other communities and historical sites, as well as interesting and relevant cultural institutions.
+Additionally, youth are provided with opportunities to learn about the various religious communities and rich religious history of Southern California—especially Los Angeles County.
+Youth will have opportunities to explore religious life in the Los Angeles area through field trips to visit other communities and historical sites, as well as interesting and relevant cultural institutions.
 We work to shape a real and abiding sense of UU identity that can inform their future lives.
 Participation in the Teen group may culminate in participation in the UU tradition of Bridging.

 Service Sunday is the second Sunday of each month.
 Our covenant articulates the value of service to our community in stating that “Service is our prayer.”
 Service Sunday offers an opportunity for our older children in the Big Room and Turning Tides programs to begin developing a service mentality as a lifelong habit.
 Current projects include making sandwiches for a local food pantry and assisting in our community garden, which also provides food to the pantry.